microsoft/Megatron-DeepSpeed/README.md

 ## Megatron-DeepSpeed
-DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE, Curriculum Learning, 3D Parallelism, etc.
+DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE, Curriculum Learning, 3D Parallelism.
+This version also allows easy experimentation on Azure either using VMs and VMSS based bash scripts or via directly using AzureML recipes.

 ------